This post may contain affiliate links. Please read my disclosure policy.

 Need an AIP-compliant pancake recipe?
 You can try my AIP Cassava Flour Pancakes

-(9) Sweet Potato Toast – These are such a fun idea because you can easily make them either sweet or savory.
-Either peel and thinly slice a sweet potato into 1/4 inch slices and then cook in the oven at around 425 F for 15-20 min (or until soft), or in a toaster on the longest setting for a few rounds.
+To make, peel and thinly slice a sweet potato into 1/4 inch slices and then either cook in the oven at around 425 F for 15-20 min (or until soft), or in a toaster on the longest setting for a few rounds (until soft).
 Then top with whatever you want.

 Alternatively, you can purchase the freeze-dried sweet potato slices from Sweet Potato Awesome – they are crunchy, stable vehicles for your sweet potato toast and don't require any cooking.
 Simply top and eat.
 (Watch a review my kids and I did on several different Sweet Potato Awesome varieties)